jpconstantineau/NRF52-Board/documentation/docs/bluemacro840v1.md

 With the hidden pads underneath the module, soldering it to a PCB using just a soldering iron isn't a trivial task.

 Steps:

-1 - Add a bead of solder to the inner pads of the E73 module.
+1. Add a bead of solder to the inner pads of the E73 module.
 Make sure that they are not too large and are all the same size
-2 - line-up the beads with the holes matching these pads in the PCB.
+2. Line-up the beads with the holes matching these pads in the PCB.
 Since the beads will "fall into" the holes they will "fall in place" somewhat.
 A binder clip will help hold everything together
-3 - heat-up the inner pads on the opposite side of the PCB, distributing the heat to all pads so that the solder melt and until there is no gap left between the module and PCB.
+3. Heat-up the inner pads on the opposite side of the PCB, distributing the heat to all pads so that the solder melt and until there is no gap left between the module and PCB.
 This will require multiple passes with a larger soldering iron tip to heat more than 1 pad at a time.
-4 - Once the inner pads are soldered, change your tip to a conical one with w relatively fine tip (not super fine).
+4. Once the inner pads are soldered, change your tip to a conical one with w relatively fine tip (not super fine).
 You can then start soldering the outer pads.
 Make sure to keep the head and iron away from the holes of the PCB.
 Only heat the castellations of the module, apply a little bit of solder and let it flow towards the PCB pad.
-5 - Go and solder the 3 sides of the module, one joint at a time.
+5. Go and solder the 3 sides of the module, one joint at a time.
-6 - Once you have all joints done, visually inspect all connections to make sure there are no shorts between pins.
+6. Once you have all joints done, visually inspect all connections to make sure there are no shorts between pins.
-7 - go ahead and test with a USB tester.
+7. Go ahead and test with a USB tester.
 This will make sure there are no shorts in the power circuitry.
-8 - to test the rest, we need to flash a bootloader and some testing firmware on it.
+8. To test the rest, we need to flash a bootloader and some testing firmware on it.